brucebiotech/dbu/README.md

 # dbu

-This repository contains the software and hardware details for dbu, a cmsis-dap compatible ARM debug unit.
+This project provides details on both the software and hardware for dbu, a cmsis-dap tool used for debugging ARM processors.

 Based on [free-dap](https://github.com/ataradov/free-dap), dbu adds the SAML21 as a platform and introducs the capability to connect to multiple target CPU's.
 A single SAML21 can support up to 6 target CPUs.

-Using the dbu comprises adding a SAML21 cpu and USB connector to your target development board and providing a method of bootstrapping the dbu firmware into the SAML21.
-(This repository includes a low-cost edge connector based adaptor as a [bootstrap option](https://github.com/brucebiotech/dbu/blob/main/hardware/README.md#dbu-bootstrap).)
+## How to use dbu

+dbu is a component added to a target development board.

 ```
                    Target development board